awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/creating-the-iam-role-in-mediaconvert-configured.md

 # Creating the IAM role in MediaConvert with configured permissions<a name="creating-the-iam-role-in-mediaconvert-configured"></a>

-This approach allows you to restrict the access that you grant MediaConvert to only specific S3 buckets, and to specify whether to alllow invoke access to your Amazon API Gateway endpoints\.
+This approach allows you to restrict the access that you grant MediaConvert to only specific S3 buckets, and to specify whether to allow invoke access to your Amazon API Gateway endpoints\.

 **To set up your MediaConvert role in MediaConvert, configured permissions**